fallanic/saiku-query-helper/README.md

     });

-Another example containing a simple web server acting as a Saiku "wrapper" around saiku is also available in the "examples" directory.
+Another example containing a simple web server acting as a Saiku "wrapper" is also available in the "examples" directory.

 This package has been tested with Saiku server 2.4 and might not work with upcoming versions (if Saiku REST api changes).